 3.2 Instrument Design

-In this section, we provide a high-level summary of the basic design of STIS, concentrating on the information most relevant to your HST observing proposal.
+In this section, a high-level summary of the basic design of STIS is provided, concentrating on the information most relevant to HST observing proposals.
 Subsequent chapters provide more detailed information.

 3.2.1 Detectors